nextbreakpoint/sqltemplate/README.md

 # SQLTemplate

-SQLTemplate is a functional API to execute SQL statements in Java language.
+SQLTemplate implements a functional API to execute SQL statements in Java language.

 SQLTemplate requires Java 8 and a JDBC driver for target database.